paxdotdev/pax/lab-journal-zb.md

                 [x] Remove ComponentInstance from Repeat
                 [ ] Instead, manage RuntimePropertiesStackFrame manually, as well as recursing into `compute_properties_recursive`
                 [ ] Think through mounting / unmounting:
-                    When a Repeat list contracts, we want to mark any of the culled nodes as marked for deletion.
+                    When a Repeat list contracts, we want to mark any of the culled nodes as marked for unmount.
+                    We can leave the ExpandedNodes sitting around and "garbage collect" them later.
+Dirty-DAG should be able to address any latent CPU burden here.
             [ ] Conditional
                 [ ] Piecewise-recurse into `compute_properties_recursive`, a la Repeat
                 [x] Ensure that we don't render if an ExpandedNode is `marked_for_unmount`.
 There still will likely exist an ExpandedNode, so we must be sure not to render these nodes.